I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_port_characteristics.md

 The port is in an uncontrolled state for send operations.
 That is, the port does not require
        authorization.

+#### NdisPortControlStateUnknown

+The port's control state for send operations is unknown.

 `Type`

 The type of NDIS port.
 For more information, see <a href="https://msdn.microsoft.com/a77ceb1b-d4b9-4a42-aa5b-685295722fa3">Types of NDIS Ports</a>.
 This type can be one of the following values: